 Photography and video encourages your child to see the world differently while allowing him or her to create a kind of visual diary along the way.
 Without getting too poetic about it, photos are reminders of where we’ve been, people we’ve met, and stuff we’ve done.
 It makes experiences more visceral because you can relive them over and over again.

 There are also innumerable secondary benefits to getting him or her behind the lens.
 The excitement of exploration, artistic creation, and to pre-visualize an image of video in his or her mind’s eye are just a few of the myriad benefits that will benefit your child later in life.
 But to survive the rough-and-tumble demands of the average child, a camera has to survive the journey.

 Before buying your child a camera, keep a few things in mind, per digital media and photo expert Chris Phoenix, founder of the Phoenix Media Group.

 “Look for ergonomically considered-designs with buttons that are easy to reach and press,” says Phoenix.
 “Make sure you teach young kids the proper way to hold a camera, and to instill enough discipline in them to hold the shot an extra moment to prevent making the image blurry, allowing the shutter to complete firing.”

-Whether you’ve got a daredevil, a budding diva, an adventurer, or just an all-around kid who’s into snapping photos, our list is tailored to his or her unique demands.
-Megapixels?
+Some stuff to think about: Megapixels?
 Frame rate?
 Durability?
 Because let’s face it: Little hands drop things all the time, so a camera needs to be tough and hardy.
 We break each unit’s benefits and weaknesses down so that you, the patron of the arts, can get your kid creating in the snap of a flash.
 And as an added bonus, you get to actually hold on to your phone.